civol/HDLRuby/README.md

 This library provides a new set of control statements for easily describing a finite state machine (FSM).

-A finite state machine can be declared anywhere provided it is outside a behavior using the `fsm` keyword as follows:
+A finite state machine can be declared anywhere in a system provided it is outside a behavior using the `fsm` keyword as follows:

 ```ruby
 fsm(<event>,<reset>,<mode>) <block>